Biggin Hill Festival of Flight

 The full flying list is in the table.

 Biggin Hill is on the A233 in Kent, quite close to Bromley.
 From most directions, take the M25 and exit at junction 4.
 Don't try junctions 5 or 6, even from the west, because of congestion on nearby roads.
+There are links to route planners in the Travel Advice column if you prefer to plan ahead or don't have sat nav.
 The show is well signposted and there are usually several routes into the airfield to split up the traffic queues.
 Traffic news is provided by the airshow radio - the frequency is signposted as you get close.

 National Express do not go direct to Biggin Hill, but they do have services from London to Sevenoaks, Coulsdon, Hooley and Wallington all about 6 - 7 miles away.
 There is also a service between Hooley and Brighton.
 You can book seats online.
 Click the National Express name to go to their web site.